polarysekt/polarysekt.github.io/glossary.md

 # Glossary

-The following should be in the vernacular...
+The following 'jargon' is used frequently (and without warning), so it should be in the vernacular...

 ## Terms